 Terwilliger Hot Springs – Or Cougar Hot Springs, features serene, cascading pools that are separated by rocky stone slabs.
 Every descending pool has a lower water temperature than the one above.

-Summer Lake Hot Springs – This one natural indoor pools and several lodging options.
-Choose between guesthouses, cabins and campgrounds.
-Daily rates are are reasonable for soaking.
+Summer Lake Hot Springs – This one natural indoor pool and several lodging options.
+Choose between guesthouses, cabins, and campgrounds.
+Daily rates are reasonable for soaking.
 It’s located in Southeast Oregon near the Fremont National Forest.